timnew/timnew.github.com/source/_posts/2012-03-21-a-way-to-expose-singleton-object-and-its-constructor-in-nodejs.md

 {% endcodeblock %}

-But for some reason, node.js doesn't allow module to expose object by assigning the a object to module.exports.
+<del>But for some reason, node.js doesn't allow module to expose object by assigning the a object to module.exports.
-To export a whole object, it is required to copy all the members of the object to `moudle.exports`, which drives out all kinds of tricky code.
+To export a whole object, it is required to copy all the members of the object to `moudle.exports`, which drives out all kinds of tricky code.</del>
+<ins>I misunderstood how node.js require works, and [HERE](/blog/2012/04/20/exports_vs_module_exports_in_node_js) is the right understanding.
+Even I misunderstood the mechanism, but the conclusion of this post is still correct.
+To export function is still a more convenient way to export both default instance and the constructor.</ins>

 And things can become much worse when there are backward reference from the object property to itself.
 So to solve this problem gracefully, we need to change our mind.